LLNL/scr/doc/rst/users/integration.rst

 The application should provide a name for the checkpoint, and all processes must provide the same name and the same flags values.
 In this example, the application timestep is used to name the checkpoint.
-For applications that create a dictory to hold all files of a checkpoint, the name of the directory often serves as a good value for the SCR checkpoint name.
+For applications that create a directory to hold all files of a checkpoint, the name of the directory often serves as a good value for the SCR checkpoint name.

 The application must inform SCR when it has completed the checkpoint